coreylammie/MemTorch/README.md

 ## API & Example Usage

 A complete API is avaliable [here](https://memtorch.readthedocs.io/).
-To learn how to use MemTorch, and to reproduce results of ‘_MemTorch: An Open-source Simulation Framework for Memristive Deep Learning Systems_’, we provide numerous Jupyter notebooks [here](memtorch/examples).
+To learn how to use MemTorch, and to reproduce results of ‘_MemTorch: An Open-source Simulation Framework for Memristive Deep Learning Systems_’, we provide numerous tutorials in the form of Jupyter notebooks [here](https://memtorch.readthedocs.io/en/latest/tutorials.html).

+The best place to get started is [here](https://colab.research.google.com/github/coreylammie/MemTorch/blob/master/memtorch/examples/Tutorial.ipynb).

 ## Current Issues and Feature Requests